vmware/vic/doc/design/components.md

 As of the v0.1 release this makes use of the [docker engine-api](https://github.com/docker/engine-api) project to ensure API compatibility with docker.

+The following is commentary about why the docker API server is not actual Docker.
+It's not what would usually be found in design doc, but is a question that comes up enough that it becomes core to understanding the design.

 [Issues relating to docker API](https://github.com/vmware/vic/labels/component%2Fdocker-api-server)

+#### Commentary

+There are frequently questions asked about why we're not using Docker directly and supplying exec, graph and libnetwork drivers, which is the approach we took with [Project Bonneville](http://blogs.vmware.com/cloudnative/introducing-project-bonneville/).
+People who are intimately familiar with the container space may also ask why we're not using the OCI components such as runc.

+Being very open here, the answer comes back to the reasoning behind the [approach](#approach) - it was a choice made when starting VIC in Janurary 2016 to manage technical and project risks, and it's a trade against business risk (community perception, customer concerns about compatibility, and others).

+Some of the major technical assumptions in the Docker codebase do not hold true for VIC (as of decision nexus date):

+1. container filesystems exist on the same host the daemon is running on
+2. namespaces can be created independently of containers (e.g. libnetwork sets up interfaces prior to graphdriver.Create)
+3. operations on namespaces are _relatively_ cheap in terms of performance
+4. container lifecycles are tied to that of the docker daemon
+5. no orthogonal second management plane

+As Docker continues with the decomposition of the monolithic docker daemon into components, our ability to consume those components directly increases, and there are very good reasons to do so - not least is the fact it reduces the develpment and maintenance burden on the VIC team.
+In line with the stated approach, as docker components become available that can be consumed, we will.

+A good example of the planned approach regarding docker is our use of the engine-api project -- VIC was initially using a Docker API server generated from a swagger specification.
+Once the engine-api project became somewhat stable we contributed the swagger spec to that project and are now consumers of the engine-api directly.

+This leads to another question regarding why we don't simply invest our project resources in helping Docker decompose the daemon.
+Again the answer comes back to risk management - Docker's priorities are not VMware's and, without a formal partnership, assuming the decompostion stays on a schedule that's viable for VIC deadlines is, well, risky.
+This is a fine line to walk as we _want_ to be good community members and, from a more selfish perspective, don't want to invest in quickly deprecated code.
+Our intent is to, as with the engine-api project, move to the docker and OCI components as they become semi-stable and invest resource in them at that point - how early in the life of a given component we can do that is a function of deadlines, resources and politics.

 ### imagec